flipperdevices/flipperzero-firmware/Games/color_guess/README.md

 As a web developer I enjoy guessing colours by HEX Code.
 This game is targeted at other Devs and graphic designers<br>
 that also enjoy this.
 <br><br>
-This app is still in development
+This app is still in development, currently all it does is allow you to set the color for the LED using a HEX code

 ### Mode 1
 The LED will display a color and you must try and guess it by adjusting the HEX values on the screen.
 A timer will show<br>